 First, he would have had no need to intimidate people if he had made a convincing case for himself.
-The implication that those who offended him would incur retribution (argumentum ad baculum, or literally an “argument with a cudgel”) doesn’t mean that what he taught was true.
-It does mean that he resorted to intimidation after he’d failed to convince them.
-I think biblical authors were browbeating people who balked at joining their new cult.
+The implication that those who did not agree him would incur retribution (argumentum ad baculum, or literally an “argument with a cudgel”) means he resorted to intimidation after he had failed to convince his listeners.
+It is probable that Biblical authors were browbeating people who balked at joining their new cult.

 Second, Jesus claimed that the love of the divine arbitrator was only granted to those who behaved.
-Most people today say that true, real love, such that a parent has for a child, is unconditional.
-In Jesus’ scheme, God is a petty, vindictive dictator who threatens his own creation, hardly the loving character he is made out to be.
+Most people today say that true, real love, such that a parent often has for a child, is unconditional.
+In Jesus’ scheme, God is a petty, vindictive dictator who threatens his own creation with conditions.
+God is hardly the loving character he is made out to be.

 Third, these quotes confuse Jesus’ doctrine.
-He advised people to love their enemies, bless those that curse them, and forgive seventy times seven times, so hardly set an example by blackmailing them with threats of hell.
+He advised people to love their enemies, bless those that curse them, and forgive seventy times seven times, so he hardly set an example by blackmailing people with threats of hell.

-In the past, churches used hell to justify terrible behavior.
-They thought it gave them license to burn any helpless person they didn’t like; claiming they were just beginning the roasting, on earth, that Satan was to continue for all eternity.
+In the past, Churches used hell to justify terrible behavior.
+They thought it gave them license to burn any helpless person they did not like; that they were just beginning the roasting, on earth, that Satan was to continue for all eternity.

 For centuries the Catholic Church preached about purgatory, a holding pen where sinful, but not really sinful Christians will find themselves after death, where fire might wash them free of sin.
 It was like a half way house to hell.